kmethuku/cardshare-server/README.md

 ## Project Info

-**Cardshare** is a flashcard hub for books outside of the formal education context, made for lifelong learners.
+**Cardshare** is a flashcard sharing application for books outside of the formal education context, made for lifelong learners.

 Users can:
   * Create flashcard decks